LPL at a Glance

-We have been at the forefront of space exploration from the beginning and our reputation for space science research continues to shine
+We have been at the forefront of space exploration from the beginning and our reputation for excellence in space science research continues to shine

 - LPL was founded by Gerard P. Kuiper with the purpose of exploring the solar system.
 Faculty have served as either principal or co-investigators on many spacecraft instruments and missions, beginning with the Ranger missions to the Moon in the 1960s.